-For any wine lover, Champagne has got to come high on the list of wine regions of the world to visit.
+For any wine lover, Champagne has got to come high on the list of wine regions of Europe to visit.
 This French sparkling wine has become a synonym of opulence and luxury throughout the world, much of which you will see if you explore the Avenue de Champagne in the provincial capital of Epernay.
 However, elsewhere in the region, many of the producing villages have an understated elegance, showcasing a love of the wine they make.

 Whether you are looking to explore the crisp chalk soils of the Cote des Blancs, the rolling hills of the Montagne des Reims, or the glitzy maisons of Epernay, you will be sure to learn lots about the history of the region and its wines!
 As with the rest of Europe, the region gets busiest over the summer months.
 This makes the autumn period around October a perfect time to visit, with quieter villages and with the beautiful vines turning wonderful shades of orange and brown after the grapes have been picked.

 If you’re looking for a bit of gastronomic luxury during your visit, look no further than Domaine du Chalet, the boutique hotel of Palmer & Co.
 Again, a small retreat with only 5 rooms, including an intriguing treehouse, here the highlight of your stay will be a stunning dinner served in their beautiful dining room and paired with a selection of Palmer & Co champagnes.